Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms

-Plan to hold to seminar:
+Plan to hold two seminars:

 1 Seminar for Quantum Many Body Theory in TBG

-2 Seminar for QEC, Control and Open Quantum
+2 Seminar for QEC

 __Will Apply for postdoc in Fall 2024__